an-m1/arudinoServo/README.md

 ## **Code Logic**
 ### **Overview**
 The code sets up the ESP32 as a web server, allowing clients to control the LED and servo motor through HTTP requests.
+I used the index.html from my 'arduinoLight' repository, as that website already had a toggle button ready.

 ### **Key Features**
 1. **WiFi Connection**:
    - The ESP32 connects to a specified WiFi network using the provided SSID and password.
+You will need to change this in the .ino code file.

 2. **Web Server**:
    - A web server listens for incoming HTTP requests on port 80.